Actively Recruiting

 • Active or latent tuberculosis unless treated

-• Severe heart failure (NYHA stage III-IV)
+• Severe cardiac failure

 • History of demyelinating disease

-• Recent live vaccination (within 4 weeks)
+• Recent live vaccination within 4 weeks

 • Male patients with negative Epstein-Barr virus serology

-• Unable to attend all study visits
+• Unable to attend all visits

-• History of non-compliance with clinical protocols
+• History of non-compliance with study protocols

-• Contraindication to endoscopy
+• Contraindication for endoscopy

 AI-Screening